Picture some of the most high-performing teams you can think of:

 That’s 40% of the working week lost to communications inefficiencies!

-Correlation between effective communication and high performance
+Correlation between effective communication and high-performing teams

 On the flip side, when communication is effective, it creates shared understanding, shared meaning and a common connection amongst the team.